vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/geopolitics/articles/aizawa_seishisai/Anti-Foreignism_Western-Learning/6_New_Theses.md

 transforming powers (kwa) and defames the bakufu's virtuous achievements.
 Third are picayune extollers of fiscal solvency and administrative efficiency who style themselves "political economists."31 Finally are those who expound concepts from Sung Learning, such as "nature" or "Heaven's Will," in seemingly impressive tones and with an imposing mien, but who really are sham Confucians, indifferent to the tasks of the day.
 None of these four types of scholars represent loyalty, filial devotion, and the Way of Yao, Shun, and Confucius.

 In short, Amaterasu's moral precepts have been disrupted by shaman cultists, transformed into something alien by Buddhist clerics, and debased by perverse Confucians and petty men of letters.
-Because such wicked doctrines were so diverse and contradictory, they destroyed the people's spiritual unity [achieved in antiquity by Amaterasu].
-Loyalty of subject for ruler and affection between parent and child are now utterly ignored, leading us to wonder if the Way of Heaven and Man really exists.
-In times past, even the worst spreaders of sedition were fellownationals working from within.
+Because such wicked doctrines were so diverse and contradictory, they destroyed the people's spiritual unity [achieved in antiquity by Amaterasu].+++(4)+++ Loyalty of subject for ruler and affection between parent and child are now utterly ignored, leading us to wonder if the Way of Heaven and Man really exists.

+In times past, even the worst spreaders of sedition were fellow nationals working from within.
 But the Western barbarians are different.
-They all believe in the same religion, Christianity, which they use to annex territories.
-Wherever they go, they destroy native houses of worship, deceive the local peoples, and seize those lands.
+They all believe in the same religion, Christianity, which they use to annex territories.+++(5)+++ Wherever they go, they destroy native houses of worship, deceive the local peoples, and seize those lands.
 These barbarians will settle for nothing less than subjugating the rulers of all nations and conscripting all peoples into their ranks.

 And they are becoming aggressive.
 Having overthrown the native regimes on Luzon  and Java, they turned their predatory eyes on our Divine Realm.
 They instigated insurrections in Kyūshū using the same methods as on Luzon and Java: Not only in Japan have nefarious commoners led people astray by spreading wicked doctrines.
 Fortunately, our enlightened lords and their astute advisors perceived the foreigners' pernicious designs and took steps to exterminate them.
 Due to our leaders' wise policies, Christianity was utterly eradicated.
-Not a single adherent remained alive to subvert our Middle Kingdom, and our people have been spared from the foreigners' wiles for two hundred years.
+Not a single adherent remained alive to subvert our Middle Kingdom, and our people have been spared from the foreigners' wiles for two hundred years.+++(5)+++

 Even so, Amaterasu's Great Way is not fully elucidated, and the people have nothing to rely on spiritually.
 What is more,

 168

-Kokutai I

 there are as many nefarious commoners in our midst as ever, and if they do not owe their allegiance to shamanism or Buddhism, then most surely they commit themselves to some perverse form of Confucianism or belletristic foolishness.
-Our present situation is like that of a patient recovering from a nearfatal disease: Though his life is no longer in danger, he is weak and in doubt about his best future course of action.
+Our present situation is like that of a patient recovering from a near fatal disease: Though his life is no longer in danger, he is weak and in doubt about his best future course of action.
 He needs something spiritual to rely on within, and he is attracted to many harmful things from without.

 One source of harm that has appeared of late is Dutch Studies.
-This discipline grew out of translation work-the reading and deciphering of Dutch books by specially trained interpreterofficials.
+This discipline grew out of translation work-the reading and deciphering of Dutch books by specially trained interpreter officials.
 There is no harm in Dutch Studies itself; the harm comes when some dupe with a smattering of second-hand knowledge of foreign affairs mistakenly lauds the far-fetched notions spun out by Western barbarians, or publishes books to that effect in an attempt to transform our Middle Kingdom to barbarian ways.

 32 There are, moreover, many curiosities and concoctions from abroad that dazzle the eye and entice our people to glorify foreign ways.
 Should the wily barbarians someday be tempted to take advantage of this situation and entice our stupid commoners to adopt beliefs and customs that reek of barbarism, how could we stop them?
 [The Book of Changes tells us,] "The lining of frost on which we tread [in early winter soon] turns into a hard sheet of ice."
 We must adopt appropriate measures to thwart them now, before it is too late.